alfrediolu/Bootstrap-Project/README.md

 # ABC-Bootstrap-Project
- My first bootsrap project showcasing a simple web page for fashion industry
+ My first bootsrap project using HTML, CSS and Bootstrap showcasing a simple web page for fashion industry